ayshiff/my-open-source-journey/docs/contributions/backstage#5675.md

 But first... *What is Cypress?*

 Cypress is a JavaScript End to End testing framework that lets you write Developer-friendly tests.
-Here is a screenshot of the **Cypress user interface** runing Backstage:
+Here is a screenshot of the **Cypress user interface** running Backstage:

 <div className="image-wrapper">
 <ImageWrapper